 Unfortunately, you can’t do much to remove power lines.
 It’s best to just list your home for less to compensate for them.
 If you don’t want to deal with power lines whatsoever, you should look for homes that don’t have them nearby.

 2. Registered Sex Offenders

-While you can’t control who lives in your neighborhood, you should note that sex offenders nearby could change how many people want to buy your home, as well as how much they’ll pay.
+While you can’t control who lives in your neighborhood, you should note that sex offenders nearby is one of the factors affecting property value that could change how many people want to buy your home, as well as how much they’ll pay.
 There are around 752,000 people listed on state sex offender registries around the United States.
 Therefore, you should double-check whether a sex offender lives near your home before you sell.

 Most states make sex offender registries available to the public.
 Expect homebuyers to look up your location’s records to see whether any live nearby your property.
 There’s nothing you can do to change the fact that a sex offender resides in your neighborhood, but you should remember that point might affect a homebuyer’s decision.

 Does your nextdoor neighbor have a pile of car parts in his backyard?
 If so, his hoarding habits might have an impact on your property’s value.
 No one wants to live next to an unsightly property.
 Again, you only have so much control over what others do, but you might be able to reason with your neighbor to find a middleground.

 Ask your neighbors to consider cleaning up their properties.
 If they aren’t receptive, you can check with your municipality to see whether they’re violating any codes.
 This trick might seem like you’re tattling on them.
 However, their property’s condition directly affects your home’s value.
 If you still can’t get anywhere, plant shrubs and install fences to block out the unsightly view.
 It might still impact your ability to resell for what you’d like — but at least you’ll add visual appeal to your own home.

 4. Rumors of Paranormal Activity